mholmboe/minff/README.md

 % Adds a string for the forcefield version, currently not used MINERAL=minff_atom(MINERAL,Box_dim,'minff')

-% Write a Gromacs topology file write_atom_itp(MINERAL,Box_dim,'minff_MINERAL.itp',1.25,2.25) % * The first cutoff (1.25 Å) represents max bond distance to any H. The second cutoff (2.45 Å) represents the max bond distance between any non-H atomtypes, like Si-O.
+% Write a Gromacs topology file (currenlty only .itp files. .psf files coming soon..) write_atom_itp(MINERAL,Box_dim,'minff_MINERAL.itp',1.25,2.25) % * The first cutoff (1.25 Å) represents max bond distance to any H. The second cutoff (2.45 Å) represents the max bond distance between any non-H atomtypes, like Si-O.

 % Write the new structure